asjoyner/tesladeliverydate/README.md

 # Tesla Delivery Date

+**Update:** This was broken by a site update sometime before 2021-09-04.
+This code now triggers a reCAPTCHA.
+Fortunately for me, my car has been delivered  and I no longer need to monitor the delivery date.
+I'll leave this repository in place for now, in case anyone wants to update the code to bypass the restriction.

 Monitor for changes in the delivery date of a Tesla Reservation Number.

 As has [been noted in news articles](https://electrek.co/2021/07/05/i-just-bought-my-very-first-tesla-heres-what-happened/), or as you can [easily tell from a Google search](https://www.google.com/search?q=tesla+delivery+date+keeps+changing), individuals who have ordered a Tesla like to keep a keen eye on when their vehicle might arrive.
 They are also often frustrated by how often the Tesla website silently updates with new information.